-Date Activity Weather Field Conditions June 19 th , 2021 Pedestrian Survey Sunny, warm, 22 degrees 90% visibility
+Date Activity Weather Field Conditions May 18 th 2021 Pedestrian survey warm, sunny 95% visibility

-Approximately 96% of the study area consists of agricultural fields and was subject to pedestrian survey at a 5-metre interval in accordance with Section 2.1.1 of the MTCS' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-The fields were ploughed and disced and allowed to weather sufficiently.
-Conditions were optimal and visibility at the time of assessment was 90%.
+The entire study area consists of ploughed agricultural field.
+The field was ploughed and disced and allowed to weather sufficiently.
+The conditions at the time of assessment were optimal and soil surface visibility was 95%.
+The agricultural field was assessed by pedestrian survey at 5m intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
 No further archaeological methods were employed since no artifacts were recovered during the pedestrian survey.